biz007/gridtools/README.md

 # Simple Code Example
+Below is a package of the test data and demo code for the GRID-seq analysis with test dataset at: `http://fugenome.ucsd.edu/gridseq/datasets/gridseq.test10M.raw.fq.gz`:

+Demo code is in the gridtools/tests/test.sh

 # License
 The *GridTools* is licensed under **MIT**.
 The detailed license terms are in the **LICENSE** file.